 - Rats kill mice but mice don’t kill rats

-I will explore the seven rat and mouse differences in more detail below.
+I will explore each of these differences below in more detail.

 1. Size and Weight

 Adult rats are much larger in size than mice.
 In bird terms, they are about the size of a pigeon, whereas mice are about the size of a sparrow.